mini-peter-hunt/better-mc/README.md

 <div class="cover"><img class="cover" src="cover.png"></div>

-A data pack that change Minecraft, not limited to crafting!
+A data pack that changes Minecraft, not limited to crafting!
 Contains easier tool, weapon and armor usage.
 There are even more options in the same style in the description below.